Munce-95/42_a-maze-ing/README.md

 generation algorithms (Wilson's algorithm, dead-end removal for loopy mazes) and Python packaging.

+[A-Maze-ing Visualizer](https://amazeing.app/simulation/): Used to visualize and verify the execution of both Wilson's and Dijkstra's algorithms.

 **AI usage**: Claude was used as a peer-review / rubber-duck assistant throughout the parsing module (`parsing.py`, `utils_files/`) and the `mazegen` package, under strict rules: no code was written by the AI